Ethiopia

 The varieties are collectively referred to as Ethiopian Heirloom, which is a myriad of local, native Typica hybrids and new improved varieties based on the old strains.
 Some are named with a code such as 74/112 and 74/110, developed in the 1970’s at the Jimma Agricultural Research Center (JARC) for resistance to the coffee berry disease.
 These two varieties begin with “74” to indicate their cataloguing and selection in 1974.

 The cherries are placed directly in the hopper that is connected to the pulping machine (a traditional Agaarde Disc Pulper).
 The coffee flows from the hopper down to the pulper, and the pulper removes the skin and pulp.
 The machine is designed to conduct grading of high and low quality (1st and 2nd).
 The coffee is then fermented under water in tanks for an average of 72 hours, but any time frame between 48 - 100 hours is within the norm.
 The coffee is graded again in channels, so that the cherries of lower quality (with a lower density) will float.
-They are removed, leaving the denser, higher quality beans to be separated as higher-grade lots.
+They are removed, leaving the denser, higher quality green beans to be separated as higher-grade lots.

 Quality